cprath01/Resume_Workflow/README.md

-# Resume Workflow — Taylored Resumes & Cover Letters
+# Resume Workflow — Tailored
+ Resumes & Cover Letters

 A lightweight repo for creating **tailored resumes and cover letters** per job posting.
 The goal is to keep a clean, repeatable workflow: store sample/source documents, create role-specific variants, and track what was submitted.